Trade Policy and Structural Change

 \section{Welfare}

-To measure changes in welfare moving from the baseline to a counterfactual situation, we calculate a constant fraction $\lambda_n$ of per capita consumption that would be paid to the country $n$'s representative consumer in each year in the baseline to achieve the same utility in the counterfactual.
+To measure changes in welfare moving from the baseline to a counterfactual situation, we calculate a constant fraction $\lambda_n$ (different from $\lambda$, the parameter governing the capital adjustment cost in \eqref{eq: capital dynamics}) of per capita consumption that would be paid to the country $n$'s representative consumer in each year in the baseline to achieve the same utility in the counterfactual.
 Letting $\{ C_{n,t} \}_t$ and $\{ C^*_{n,t} \}_t$ be the consumption streams in country $n$ in the baseline and in the counterfactual respectively, this fraction $\lambda_n$ is given by

 In addition, our economy reaches the steady state at $t=T$.
 Letting the variables without the time subscript represent the steady state values, the formula can be rewritten as